dport96/ITM683/morea/LNHR/module-LNHR.md

 morea_labels: "case study"
 morea_sort_order: 3
 ---
 What was the impact of introducing a late night happy hour (LNHR) promotion on the hotel bar's revenue and patronage?
+Should the LNHR be continued?